European shares depressed by earnings, luxury proves a drag

 LONDON, April 22 Company earnings depressed Europe's regional stock indexes on Wednesday, with the luxury sector dragging on the market.

-Luxury groups Richemont and Kering were among the worst performers after Richemont warned its net profit for the year would drop by 36 percent and Kering's sales dropped by more than expected.
+Luxury groups Richemont and Kering were among the worst performers after Richemont warned its net profit for the year would drop by 36 percent and Kering posted a bigger-than-expected drop in sales.

+However, shares in Tesco rose more than 1 percent as investors and analysts bet the worst of its losses were behind the retailer after news that property writedowns brought on its worst-ever loss.

+"In a way (the losses) are also encouraging, as they signal a determination by management to clean the slate and get on with turning the business around," CMC Markets analyst Michael Hewson said.

 Among standout gainers, shares in Volvo jumped more than 12 percent after the company named the head of Volkswagen-owned Scania as its chief executive.

-Despite a negative start to trading, the backdrop of a weak euro and monetary stimulus from the European Central Bank's bond-buying scheme has fuelled investor demand for equities.
+Despite a negative start to trading, the backdrop of a weak euro and monetary stimulus from the European Central Bank's bond-buying scheme has fuelled investor demand for equities as European companies head for their strongest earnings season in four years.

-Germany's DAX remains near record highs while the FTSEurofirst 300 is also near its highest level in more than 14 years.
-The FTSEurofirst has risen 18 percent so far this year.

 Europe bourses in 2015: link.reuters.com/pap87v